Chad Jeffries

-Chad Jeffries (born December 25, 1992) is an American football quarterback for the Vienna Knights of the Austrian Football League for the 2026 season.
+Chad Jeffries (born December 25, 1992) is an American football quarterback for the Vienna Knights of the Austrian Football League (AFL).
 From 2018 to 2022, he played for the Danube Dragons in the Austrian Football League and won the Austrian Bowl with them in 2022.
 He was signed by the Munich Ravens in the European League of Football for the 2023 season.

 College career

 Jeffries was a four-year quarterback at Glendora High School.
 Jeffries was at San Diego State from 2012 to 2013, but was not used.
 From 2014 to 2016, he played for the Azusa Pacific Cougars.
 The team won the Great Northwest Athletic Conference (NCAA Division II) title in a perfect season in 2016 and was named All-GNAC Honorable Mention.
 In 29 games for the Cougars, Jeffries made 272 throws for 3,862 yards on 482 attempts, including 27 for touchdowns.
 11 throws were intercepted.
 He rushed for 1,042 yards on 242 carries, including 10 touchdowns.